 What do you mean when you call yourself a “custom” construction company?

 We believe that each of our clients is an individual with their own taste, style and personality.
-We would like for them to be able to express themselves with their renovation project by being able to select different finishes, rather than just choosing from pre-selected finishes.
+We would like for them to be able to express themselves with their renovation project by being able to select their own finishes, rather than choosing finishes we have pre-selected.

-It’s typical practice for a construction company to avoid buying finishes from different suppliers.
-This way they save time, make for easier deliveries, and less paperwork to deal with.
-So they only offer 1-3 different options, which results in many projects looking the same (“cookie cutter”).
+It’s a common practice for a construction company to avoid buying finishes from different suppliers.
+This way the company saves time, it makes for easier deliveries, and less paperwork to deal with.
+So they only offer 1-3 different options, which results in many projects looking the same…the old cookie cutter approach.

-Our company has a relationship with many local and online suppliers.
-We encourage our clients to utilize all of them.
-This approach ensures a unique project every time.
+Our company has established relationships with many local and online suppliers.
+We encourage our clients to take advantage of these relationships, which helps ensure a unique project every time.

-In addition, each supplier has their own specialty such us plumbing, cabinets, flooring, electrical, countertops, etc., and are able to offer better pricing for our clients for a particular finish.
+In addition, each supplier has their own specialty such us plumbing, cabinets, flooring, electrical, countertops, etc., and may even offer more competitive pricing for each particular finish.

 How does your process work with all the different finishes my project could involve?

 Once you make the selections we will adjust the spreadsheet with budgeted vs. actual cost based on your choices.
 If you spend less than budgeted, we will credit the difference towards your invoice.
 If the actual cost comes in higher than budgeted, you will owe the difference.
 In this way, we can offer all our clients the freedom to choose the products they desire, and account for their costs in a fair manner.

 Is your company open to price negotiations?

-We’ve all heard the marketing campaigns: “Buy one get one free”, “Holiday or Anniversary Sale”, “If you say yes now, we will give you 10% off”, and so on.
-We understand our clients get bombarded with different “deals” and “offers” from a number of renovation companies.
+We’ve all heard the marketing campaigns: “Buy one, Get one FREE”, “Holiday or Anniversary Sale”, “If you say yes now, we will give you 10% off,” and so on.
+We understand you are bombarded with different “deals” and “offers” from a number of renovation and remodeling companies.
 Even though it sounds enticing, most of the time these are just “price manipulation” marketing techniques.
-These companies increase the price of a particular service, and then discount it to make you feel like you are “getting a deal”.
+These companies increase the price of a particular service and then discount it to make you feel like you are “getting a deal”.